1-Lefschetz contact solvmanifolds: Introduction

-Unlike the symplectic case, the understanding of the contact Lefschetz condition in the solvmanifold setting is thin.
+Unlike the symplectic case, the contact Lefschetz condition in the solvmanifold setting has not been studied as intensely.
 There is an analogue to Benson and Gordon's result for nilmanifolds in the contact setting, proven independently in \cite[Theorem 1.1]{Cagliari 3} and in \cite[Theorem 8.2]{Kasuya3}, stating that the only Sasakian nilmanifolds (not necessarily with invariant Sasakian structure) are quotients of a Heisenberg group.
-There appears to be no result characterizing contact $1$-Lefschetz solvmanifolds, not even in the nilpotent case.
-The main goal of this article is to address this gap, and in fact we are able to provide some partial results in this regard.
+However, there appears to be no result characterizing contact $1$-Lefschetz solvmanifolds, not even in the nilpotent case.
+One of the goals of this article is to address this problem.

 Our approach is to work primarily at the Lie algebra level, and then pass to compact quotients whenever lattices exist.
 A well-known necessary condition for this is unimodularity, and thus all of our Lie algebras are assumed to be unimodular.
-Moreover, we also assume our Lie algebras to have nontrivial center, the reason for this being that all nilpotent Lie algebras are as such, and we aim for a result concerning nilmanifolds.
-As we describe in Section \ref{section: solvmanifolds and the contact Lefschetz condition.}, contact unimodular Lie algebras $(\g, \eta)$ with nontrivial center are in bijective correspondence with unimodular symplectic Lie algebras $(\h, \omega)$ via \textit{contactization}, i.e. one-dimensional central extensions by symplectic cocycles.
+Moreover, we also assume our Lie algebras to have nontrivial center, the reason for this being that all nilpotent Lie algebras are as such, and we aim for a result for a class of solvmanifolds including nilmanifolds.
+As we recall in Section \ref{section: solvmanifolds and the contact Lefschetz condition.}, contact unimodular Lie algebras $(\g, \eta)$ with nontrivial center are in bijective correspondence with unimodular symplectic Lie algebras $(\h, \omega)$ via \textit{contactization}, i.e. one-dimensional central extensions by a symplectic cocycle.
+In particular, both $\h$ and $\g$ turn out to be solvable, due to \cite[Theorem 11]{Chu}.
 One of our main results is the fact that this correspondence preserves the $1$-Lefschetz condition, a result that can be stated with precision as follows. \begin{theorem} Let $(\g, \eta)$ be a contact unimodular Lie algebra with nontrivial center, thereby arising from contactization of a unimodular symplectic Lie algebra $(\h, \omega)$.
-Then $(\g,\eta)$ is $1$-Lefschetz if and only if $(\h,\omega)$ is $1$-Lefschetz. \end{theorem} Theorem \ref{thm: main} is a partial analogue of the Benson–Gordon result for unimodular symplectic Lie algebras in \cite[proof of Theorem 2, Remarks in Section 2]{BG2}, since it characterizes contact unimodular Lie algebras in terms of Lie-theoretic data.
+Then $(\g,\eta)$ is $1$-Lefschetz if and only if $(\h,\omega)$ is $1$-Lefschetz. \end{theorem} Theorem \ref{thm: main} is a partial analogue of the Benson–Gordon result for unimodular symplectic Lie algebras in \cite[proof of Theorem 2, Remarks in Section 2]{BG2}, in the sense that it characterizes contact unimodular Lie algebras satisfying the $1$-Lefschetz condition in terms of Lie-theoretic data.